 - 1.1 The objectives of APES GN 30 Outsourced Services are to provide guidance in relation to a Member in Public Practice's professional and ethical obligations in respect of: - fundamental responsibilities of the Member who provides or utilises an Outsourced Service; - management of risks associated with the performance or utilisation of Outsourced Services; - matters to be included in the Outsourcing Agreement pertaining to Outsourced Services; - management and monitoring of the Outsourced Services; and - documentation. - 1.2 Accounting Professional & Ethical Standards Board Limited (APESB) has revised professional guidance note APES GN 30 Outsourced Services (the Guidance Note).
-This Guidance Note is effective from the date of issue and supersedes APES GN 30 issued in October 2015. - 1.3 APES GN 30 provides guidance or suggestions to assist a Member in Public Practice who is providing or utilising Outsourced Services and does not prescribe or create any new professional requirements.
-The term "should" used throughout this Guidance Note is to be read in this context. - 1.4 Members in Public Practice in Australia should follow the guidance in APES GN 30 when they provide or utilise Outsourced Services. - 1.5 Members in Public Practice outside of Australia should follow the guidance in APES GN 30 to the extent to which they are not prevented from so doing by specific requirements of local laws and/or regulations. - 1.6 This Guidance Note is directed towards Members in Public Practice.
-However, Members in Business should apply this Guidance Note to the extent practicable when they provide or utilise Outsourced Services. - 1.7 The Guidance Note is not intended to detract from any responsibilities which may be imposed by law or regulation. - 1.8 For the purposes of this Guidance Note, an Engagement which is subject to ASA 600 Special Considerations Audits of a Group Financial Report (Including the Work of Component Auditors) is not considered to be an Outsourced Service. - 1.9 All references to Professional Standards, guidance notes and legislation are references to those provisions as amended from time to time. - 1.10 Members in Public Practice are required to comply with applicable Professional Standards and be familiar with relevant guidance notes when performing Professional Activities.
-All Members are required to comply with the requirements of the Code. - 1.11 In applying the guidance outlined in APES GN 30, Members in Public Practice should be guided not merely by the words but also by the spirit of this Guidance Note and the Member's professional obligation to comply with the requirements of the Code. - 1.12 In this Guidance Note, unless otherwise specified, words in the singular include the plural and vice versa, words of one gender include another gender, and words referring to persons include corporations or organisations, whether incorporated or not.
+This Guidance Note which is effective from the date of issue and supersedes APES GN 30 issued in March 2013 October 2015. - 1.3 APES GN 30 provides guidance or suggestions to assist a Member in Public Practice who is providing or utilising Outsourced Services and does not prescribe or create any new professional requirements.
+The term "should" used throughout this Guidance Note is to be read in this context. - 1.4 Members in Public Practice in Australia should follow the guidance in APES GN 30 when they provide or utilise Outsourced Services. - 1.5 Members in Public Practice working outside of Australia should follow the guidance in APES GN 30 to the extent to which they are not prevented from so doing by specific requirements of local laws and/or regulations. - This Guidance Note is directed towards Members in Public Practice.
+However, Members in Business should apply this Guidance Note to the extent practicable when they provide or utilise Outsourced Services. - 1.76 The Guidance Note is not intended to detract from any responsibilities which may be imposed by law or regulation. - 1.87 For the purposes of this Guidance Note, an Engagement which is subject to ASA 600 Special Considerations Audits of a Group Financial Report (Including the Work of Component Auditors) is not considered to be an Outsourced Service. - 1.98 All references to Professional Standards, guidance notes and legislation are references to those provisions as amended from time to time. - 1.109 Members in Public Practice should be familiar with relevant are required to comply with other applicable Professional Standards and be familiar with relevant guidance notes when providing Professional Services performing Professional Activities.
+All Members are required to comply with the requirements of the Code. - 1.110 In applying the guidance outlined in APES GN 30, Members in Public Practice should be guided not merely by the words but also by the spirit of this Guidance Note and the Member's professional obligation to comply with the requirements of the Code. - 1.11 This Guidance Note is directed towards Members in Public Practice.
+However, Members in Business should apply this Guidance Note to the extent practicable when they provide or utilise Outcoursed Services.

+1.12 In this Guidance Note, unless otherwise specified, words in the singular include the plural and vice versa, words of one gender include another gender, and words referring to persons include corporations or organisations, whether incorporated or not.